celine-14/first-portfolio/README.md

 - __Choir Biography__

-    - The choir biography gives a brief introduction of the choir and shares the choir's aim and direction to the users.
+    - The choir biography gives a brief introduction of the choir and shares the choir's aim and direction to the user.
     - The biography will attract user who shares the same passion and encourage more singers to join the choir.
-    - The biography targets user who are composers from the underrepresented group to reach out and send in their own compositions for the choir.
+    - The biography targets user who are composers from the underrepresented group to reach out and send in their own compositions for the choir to perform.

 ![Choir Biography](https://github.com/celine-14/first-portfolio/blob/main/docs/screenshots/voces_creo_bio.png?raw=true)